2. User Guide

 Activation

-There are two ways to activate Elecard CodecWorks described below:
+There are the following ways to activate Elecard CodecWorks:

 • HWkey License - unique identifying code is compiled based on target PC hardware configuration with the help of a special utility, and CodecWorks build is tied to this code.
 To receive the utility, contact Elecard Technical Support Team or your project coordinator;